0xKarl98/Naive_receiver/README.md

 What we only do is just recursively call the flashLoan function to drain all the ETH in it .

 # Forge test
-In order to forge test our exploit , just use command "forge test --match-test testExploit" , and it will pass .
+In order to forge test our exploit , just use command ```forge test --match-test testExploit ```  , and it will pass .